REESELAW BLOG

 1. Prepare Yourself

-Often, people have mounting negative feelings in a relationship without clarity about whats really going on.
-It's unreasonable to expect the other person to understand, respect, and address the elephant in the room if you arent even sure what it is for yourself.
+Often, people have mounting negative feelings in a relationship without clarity about what's really going on.
+It's unreasonable to expect the other person to understand, respect, and address the elephant in the room if you aren't sure what it is yourself.
 If you are feeling angry, frustrated, or some other negative emotion about your partner, take the time to think about the true cause of your feelings.

 2. Plan Ahead

 There is a lot of wisdom out there about how, when, and where to have a difficult conversation.
-The truth is that all people are different, and you are probably best able to know what will work.
+The truth is that all people are different, and you are probably know best what will work.
 Instead of bursting out with a hot button topic, think about how to achieve success.
 There are some general rules to follow.
 First, a measure of privacy is important, since no one wants to publicize their issues.
-Second, a stressful time like the holidays, when your schedule is already disrupted, and there are many additional distractions probably wont go well.
-Finally, dont start the conversation when emotions are high since it's difficult to deescalate to a productive place.
+Second, a stressful time like the holidays, when your schedule is already disrupted, and there are many additional distractions probably will not go well.
+Finally, do not start the conversation when emotions are high since it is difficult to de-escalate to a productive place.

 3. Set the Scene